About White Tea

 In a continuous effort to increase yield and manage budding evenness and seasonality, Fu Yun #6 quickly became so popular in many tea regions, including Fu Ding, it is now the most common varietal harvested and sold in the region.
 However, its lack of complexity and fullness make this tea a frowned upon varietal by conservative connoisseurs.

 White tea is traditionally brewed in the same method as green tea, using a simple open vessel and often drank from the glass it is brewed in.
-However, due to the influence of Gong Fu Tea and the fact that it is such a forgiving type of tea, other than some senior folks in the local villages, white teas are more commonly brewed in gai wan than with just a glass.
+However, due to the influence of Gong Fu Tea and the fact that it is such a forgiving type of loose leaf tea, other than some senior folks in the local villages, white teas are more commonly brewed in gai wan than with just a glass.

 The standard weight in a typical Wu Long gai wan was always 7 grams following the big-leaf-varietal rule.
 However, in just the last two years, there has been a big wave of change to lessen the amount of tea to water ratio in white tea.
-This brings out its more refreshing qualities, thus reducing the standard amount of tea to 5 grams.
+This brings out its more refreshing qualities, thus reducing the standard amount of loose leaf tea to 5 grams.

-When brewing white teas in a gai wan, the first flash steep is a rinse to open up the tea leaves.
+When brewing white teas in a gai wan, the first flash steep is a rinse to open up the loose leaf tea leaves.
 As the rinse is very light and relatively bland, it is often poured over a tea pet.
 Because white teas do not get bitter, the first steep of white teas can be unhurried and relaxed, with 200F-210F water brewing in the leaves for about 5-7 seconds.
 With each subsequent steep, increase brewing time for one to three seconds, adjusting to taste.
 White teas can stand up to 10-12 brews.
-Remember to smell the gai wan lid between each steep, to take notice of the changing aroma of the tea.
+Remember to smell the gai wan lid between each steep, to take notice of the changing aroma of the loose leaf tea.